 - Formatting issues

 The worst thing that can happen is to have people on your list sending you an email to point it out.
-Some people will not say anything and some will not notice it.
+Some people will not say anything about it and some will not notice it.
 In case someone has used social media in order to point it out, you can write an apology on social media.

 - “Let’s try again”